 Gotrovo Treasure Hunt Game

 You can play anytime, anywhere, even outside for more fun.
 Players have to follow the trails that can change with every game to find the gold coins.
-There are 100 clue cards with either pictures, riddles, or words.
+There are 100 clue cards to solve with either pictures, riddles, or words.

 Product Specs